 Don’t wait.
 Indigo Health can diagnose and treat your gout symptoms

 If you think you may be having a gout attack, it’s important to see a doctor when you experience symptoms.
 Skip the wait for an appointment — and the waiting room.
-At Indigo Health, you can book a primary care appointment online and see a provider when and where’s it’s convenient for you.
+At Indigo Health, you can book an urgent care appointment online and see a provider when and where it’s convenient for you.

 During your video visit, a primary care provider will evaluate your symptoms, order tests, if needed, and work with you to create a treatment plan that’s best for you.
 That includes guidance and recommendations on steps you can take to prevent future attacks.
 And to make sure your symptoms improve and you stay on track, they’ll arrange for a follow-up appointment to see how you’re doing.